 If the A1C test results aren't consistent, the test isn't available, or if you have certain conditions that can make the A1C test inaccurate — such as if you're pregnant or have an uncommon form of hemoglobin (known as a hemoglobin variant) — your doctor may use the following tests to diagnose diabetes:

 - Random blood sugar test.
 A blood sample will be taken at a random time.
 Regardless of when you last ate, a random blood sugar level of 200 milligrams per deciliter (mg/dL) — 11.1 millimoles per liter (mmol/L) — or higher suggests diabetes.

 - Fasting blood sugar test.
 A blood sample will be taken after an overnight fast.
-A fasting blood sugar level between 100 and 125 mg/dL (5.6 and 6.9 mmol/L) is considered prediabetes.
-If it's 126 mg/dL (7 mmol/L) or higher on two separate tests, you'll be diagnosed with diabetes.
+A fasting blood sugar level less than 100 mg/dL (5.6 mmol/L) is normal.
+A fasting blood sugar level from 100 to 125 mg/dL (5.6 to 6.9 mmol/L) is considered prediabetes.
+If it's 126 mg/dL (7 mmol/L) or higher on two separate tests, you have diabetes.

 Tests for gestational diabetes

-Your doctor will likely evaluate your risk factors for gestational diabetes early in your pregnancy.
+Your doctor will likely evaluate your risk factors for gestational diabetes early in your pregnancy: